gluk256/misc/rng4ethereum/ukrainian.md

 #### Further Discussion

+In order to make the outcome even less predictable, the organizers might offer a large reward to a miner, who will submit the last transaction during Step 5.
+It will increase probability of at least one transaction being submitted in the last block.
+Most miners will hold a valid transaction till the very last moment, and only one of them will be able to submit it.

 Because of dynamic nature of this algorithm, the first lottery organizer who implements it will enjoy the world-wide interest and publicity in all kind of software-relate media.
 The amount of attention will be unprecedented, and therefore will hugely add to the marketing of his project.

+Also, some people might trust the lottery design, and therfore might be interested only in buying the ticket without participating in RNG.
+The organizers might provide an option to buy a ticket in a single transaction for such non-contributing participants.